kzlsahin/kzlsahin/README.md

-Hi, I’m @kzlsahin, Naval Architect and Marine Engineer with extensive interest in computer and computational science, working as a design engineer for a yacht design office.
-I like to hack problems and develop creative solutions.
+Hi, I’m @kzlsahin, Software Developer and Naval Architect at Mesh Engineering & Software Co.

-- I’m currently MSc student in Computational Science and Engineering studying on dynamical systems,
+- I’m studying on dynamical systems for MSc degree in Computational Science and Engineering,

 - I'm quite interested in Rules-As-Code studies, which I would like to study at academic level.